Jump: Search:

 Refer to the Idle User Logout topic in your user manual or help file for full details about implementing this feature.

-Back to Main Total Access Admin Page
+Total Access Admin Manual